aleen42/css/BEM/BEM.md

 > There are only two hard problems in Computer Science: cache invalidation and naming things — Phil Karlton

+BEM is a highly useful, powerful and simple naming convention to make your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit and a lot more strict.

 #### Block

 **Block**: Encapsulates a standalone entity that is meaningful on its own.
 While blocks can be nested and interact with each other, semantically they remain equal; there is no precedence or hierarchy.
 Holistic entities without DOM representation (such as controllers or models) can be blocks as well.